It’s a question we get asked around here a lot: What does it take to become a physical therapist?

 Well, first, welcome, and glad to have you here.

-Secondly, Hands-On Diagnostics is a healthcare franchise specializing in helping physical therapists.
+Secondly, Hands-On Diagnostics is a healthcare organization specializing in helping physical therapists.
 Our mission is to establish the physical therapist as the provider of choice for electrophysiological, neuro-musculoskeletal ultrasound imaging, and vestibular testing technologies.

-In other words, if you’re a physical therapist with your own practice, or a PT looking to start a practice, we feel that if you invest in a Hands-On Diagnostics franchise, we’ll vastly improve your practice’s ability to treat more patients — and to become more profitable, since you’ll be able to bill insurers far more money than conventional physical therapists who don’t utilize diagnostic testing.
+In other words, if you’re a physical therapist with your own practice, or a PT looking to start a practice, we feel that if you invest in a Hands-On Diagnostics membership, we’ll vastly improve your practice’s ability to treat more patients — and to become more profitable, since you’ll be able to bill insurers far more money than conventional physical therapists who don’t utilize diagnostic testing.

 OK, so back to CEUs.
 What continuing education requirements do physical therapists have to get to renew their license?